samarthAkulkarni/Snake-game.github.io/README.md

 The main game consists of an interval, where the snake makes a certain movement each time the interval has cycled.

-- If direction is equal to up, a corresponding if statement decides how the snake should move:
+- If direction is equal to up, a corresponding if statement decides how the snake should move.

 ```js
    const interval = setInterval(() => {